 Community-based learning (also known as service learning) is a way of teaching that incorporates meaningful community engagement within an academic course.
 Our faculty and students work with a local non-profit partner to respond to a specific community need in way that provides an intellectually engaging experience.
 By participating in a community-based learning course, you will reflect on service in a deep and meaningful way that will give you perspective to more fully understand your role in the community and in society at large.

-Community-based learning at Manhattan College
+Community-based learning at Manhattan University

 As our fields of study are diverse, so are the community-based learning courses offered on our campus.
 Some important components include the following: